krishnatoshniwal/style-transfer-app/README.md

 # App for Style Transfer

 This app was built using the C++ UI framework which was designed for the course project of Advanced Engineering Computation (24-783).
+The UI framework was built on top of an OpenGL window framework called FsLazyWindow designed by
+Prof. Soji Yamakawa at Carnegie Mellon University.
 The framework follows the following hierarchy.

 ![](./docs/front-end-framework.png)

 [Tensorflow implementation](https://github.com/elleryqueenhomels/arbitrary_style_transfer) of style transfer using adaptive instance normalisation was used as the backend for transferring style.
-The App outputs an image after transferring a style of an image onto a content image.
+The app outputs an image inside the ui after transferring a style of an image onto a content image.

 ###Recommended Requirement